DFE-Digital/check-your-eligibility-frontend/tests/README.md

 Open your project repository in Visual Studio Code and navigate to the test folder.

 2. Install Cypress
+Inside a Bash Terminal

+CD into the tests folder

 Install Cypress as a development dependency by running the following command in your terminal: npm install cypress@13.8.1 --save-dev